| | | | | |

 • Pulse blender 2 to 3 times; scrape down the sides using a rubber spatula.
 Repeat pulsing and scraping process until a thick sauce forms, about a dozen times.
 Refrigerate until use.
 It gets better as it sits a couple hours.

-• For the London broil,
+For the London Broil

-• Heat a cast iron skillet over medium high heat until it is smoking hot.
-Don't add any butter or oil to it.
-Cook the London broil for 7-12 minutes on each side.
-Closer to 7-8 if you want yours rarer (like mine) or closer to 10-12 minutes if you want yours more well done.
-Once it's seared on both sides, remove from the skillet onto another plate.
+• Once it's seared on both sides, remove from the skillet onto another plate.
 Let the London broil sit for 10-15 minutes before slicing.
-Slice thin & against the grain for best results.
+Slice thin and against the grain for best results.
 Serve with the chimichurri sauce.

 London broil with chimichurri sauce | MrsHappyHomemaker.com